jfrog/build-info-go/README.md

 ````
 .\buildscripts\build.bat
 ````
-Once completed, you will find the Build-Info CLI executable at the project directory.
+Once completed, you'll find the bi executable at the current directory.

 ### Generating Build-Info

-The Build-Info CLI lets you generate basic build-info for your project easily and quickly.
+The Build-Info CLI allows generating build-info for your project easily and quickly.

 All you need to do is to navigate to the project's root directory and run one of the following commands (depending on the package manager you use).
 The complete build-info will be written to stdout.